jlusiardi/homekit_python/README.md

 Status Flags (sf): 0
 Category Identifier (ci): Other (Id: 1)
 ```
+Hints:
-Hint: Some devices like the Koogeek P1EU Plug need bluetooth to set up wireless before.
-Use your phone to perform this.
+ * Some devices like the Koogeek P1EU Plug need bluetooth to set up wireless before.
+Use your phone
+   or the proper app to perform this
+ * paired devices should not show up

 ## identify.py